Abundance for uniruled pairs which are not rationally connected: Preliminaries

 \section{Preliminaries}

-All varieties in the paper are normal and projective and live over $\C$.
+I work over $\C$.
+Unless explicitly stated otherwise, all varieties in the paper are normal and projective.
 A \emph{fibration} is a projective surjective morphism with connected fibres.
 A \emph{birational contraction} is a birational map whose inverse does not contract any divisors.

-The standard reference for the definitions and basic results on the singularities of pairs and the Minimal Model Program is \cite{KM98}.
-A pair $(X,\Delta)$ has a \emph{rational boundary} if the coefficients of $\Delta$ are rational numbers and $K_X+\Delta$ is $\Q$-Cartier.
-Unless otherwise stated, in a pair $(X,\Delta)$ the boundary $\Delta$ always has real coefficients.

 If $X$ is a smooth projective variety, $D$ is a pseudoeffective $\R$-divisor on $X$ and $\Gamma$ is a prime divisor on $X$, then $\sigma_\Gamma(D)$ denotes Nakayama's $\sigma$-function of $D$ along $\Gamma$, see\ \cite[Chapter III]{Nak04}.